mokyen/okyensourcesoftware/dmi.md

 #### IO

 Here, IO (inputs and outputs) does not refer to hardware or other layers of code.
-In DMI, IO is any injected dependency that would need to be .
+In DMI, IO is any injected dependency that would need to be **TBD**.

 Features: